Davidk20/pacman-solutions/diary.md

 - Implemented initial bfs algorithm
 - Added a function to test for connectedness of graphs
   - Important as all of the levels in Pac-Man should be connected graphs.

+## 10/01/24

+- Tidied code and fixed small bugs

+## 11/01/24

+- Created components to render the walls and all agents on the canvas
+- Rendered a static view of the initial state of the map onto the canvas
+- Completed task "Render Game Board"